 We continue to participate in the Extractive Industries Transparency Initiative (EITI), which commits oil and gas companies to transparency about tax contributions and other payments to governments.

-We also report on payments to governments under the European Union Accounting Directive on a country-by-country basis.
+We also report on payment to governments under the European Union Accounting Directive on a country-by-country basis.